databio/bulker/docs/README.md

 ### 2 Load a crate

 A bulker crate is a collection of executables that run inside containers.
-To load a bulker crate, you need a manifest, which lists the commands and images included in this crate.
-Use the [cowsay fortune demo](http://big.databio.org/bulker/bulker/demo.yaml) for example:
+Load the [cowsay fortune example](http://big.databio.org/bulker/bulker/demo.yaml):

 ```console
 bulker load demo
 ```

-Loading this crate will give you drop-in replacement command-line executables for any commands in the manifest.
+Loading this crate will give you drop-in replacement command-line executables for any commands in the crate.

 ### 3 Activate your new crate: